- COVID-19

 Number of expected job openings that found an increasing employer need for critical thinking, co-ordination, social perceptiveness, active listening and complex problem-solving skills.[6]Humans Wanted: How Canadian Youth Can Thrive in the Age of Disruption, RBC, 2018

-Increase in Ontario secondary school applications to Ontario’s universities from January 2020 to January 2022.[8]Provided by Ontario Universities’ Application Centre
+Increase in Ontario secondary school applications to Ontario’s universities from April 2021 to April 2023.[8]Provided by Ontario Universities’ Application Centre

 The combination of an aging population, a backlog of elective surgeries and routine procedures caused by the pandemic, as well as increasing burnout among health-care professionals underscores the need for a strong health-care workforce to help rebuild Ontario’s health-care system.